portworx/px-docs/mysql.md

 ## Step 2: Start the mysql container

 To start the mysql container, run the following command.
-Substitute `DOCKER_CREATE_VOLUME_ID` for the volume id from the `docker volume create` command.

 ```
 # docker run -p 3306:3306 --volume-driver=pxd               \